wilcer1/War-assignment/README.md

 To generate uml diagrams use the command "make pyreverse"<br/>
 the diagrams generated can be found in doc/pyreverse<br/>

+To get documentation you can use the command "make pdoc"<br/>
+the generated documents can be found in doc/pydoc<br/>

+If you want to generate both pydoc and uml you can use the command "make doc"<br/>

+If the above method for generating documentation doesnt work you can use this method:<br/>
-1. To generate a documentation of the code install pycco with this command "pip install pycco"
+1. Install pycco with this command "pip install pycco"
 2. Then use this command "pycco *.py" to generate the documentation!

-To get documentation you can also use the command "make pdoc"<br/>
-the generated documents can be found in doc/pydoc<br/>

-If you want to generate both pydoc and uml you can use the command "make doc"